outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - the network language equivalent of 'integrate' is 'merge networks into one network, by mapping coordinating input/output structures and retaining both input copies where possible'

   - add to ml

     - ml language of models, variables of param sets/defaults, and data sets such as '(biggest language data set => default lambda => compressed mnist => default params with standard cnn) for intent (find new differences other than variable set x)' to fulfill/communicate results of useful intents like 'find new difference types' with various applications of ml as a hyperintelligence variant using ml as its primary interface
       - 'hyperintelligence' as a human brain that can simultaneously run queries/programs on thousands of computers and change/evaluate/apply/build those queries/programs in real time

+    - what is the connection between graphs, networks, and interface structures
+      - the 'graph' concept of 'common edges' indicates that its useful for depicting 'overlapping shapes' (like cycles, pentagons, etc) by constructing them out of 'core change/structure types' (lines & positions)
+      - this is another way to depict 'similarity' than 'physical adjacence on an euclidean graph' or 'number of connections between points in a network', the graph structure using a similarity structure of 'edges in common' as a core component of similarity, and offers another way to depict 'change combinations' as opposed to the network 'multiplication/addition matrix operations', the graph structure using a 'sequential connection and common edge' change combination type

     - ml isnt sentient (or is less sentient) bc it is:
       - dependent on humans
       - can be controlled by humans